ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

-# Creating Custom Plugins for Ceedling
+# Creating Plugins for Ceedling

 This guide walks you through the process of creating custom plugins for [Ceedling](https://github.com/ThrowTheSwitch/Ceedling).